 Three-Verse Context: 1.
 In a Scripture Text Question, it is the verse from which the Scripture was taken and the verse immediately preceding and following that verse.
 2. In a question containing a verse reference, it is the verse that is indicated in the question and the verse immediately preceding and following that verse.

-Verbal Communication: Any oral communication between team members or with the audience, whether or not the communication is audible.
+Verbal Communication: Any oral communication between team members or with the audience, audible or not.
 Also, any attempt to speak, motion, mouth words, or signal with the mouth will be considered verbal communication.